 Texas maintains strict laws and requirements for all commercial truck drivers.
 These requirements dictate the weight of a driver’s load, hours during which they can operate, and who can and cannot operate the semi-truck.

 Established to prevent accidents and preserve highway safety, Texas’ regulations should be followed at all costs.
 Unfortunately, many drivers fail to adhere, simply out of laziness or a rush to get more work accomplished in one day.
 Accidents occur as a result and other drivers on the road suffer long-term consequences.
 If you were recently involved in a Dallas truck accident, an attorney may be able to help you file a claim.

 Lenahan Law Firm is offering a $5,000 reward for judicially-approved information related to an I-35E 18-wheeler hit-and-run accident.
 Information related to this accident is instrumental in giving a family the justice they deserve as a result of this unfortunate incident.
 If you or anyone you know has information related to this case, contact the North Dallas Crime Stoppers Hotline at (877) 373- TIPS or submit a tip online at WebTips.

 $5,000 Reward for Information in 18-Wheeler Hit & Run

-At around 9:45 p.m. on Thanksgiving Sunday, an 18-wheeler travelling north on I-35E (a few miles past Carl's Corner) veered onto the shoulder of the highway and killed a Dallas woman in front of her family.
+At around 9:45 p.m. on Thanksgiving Sunday, an 18-wheeler traveling north on I-35E (a few miles past Carl’s Corner) veered onto the shoulder of the highway and killed a Dallas woman in front of her family.
 The driver of the truck did not stop their vehicle, and it is believed they may have fallen asleep behind the wheel.